Are you fast enough?

 For the Beginner competitive cyclist, just ride as fast you can go and still finish the race.
 Try to stay in an aerodynamic crouch over the handlebars and pedal in the biggest gear that you can maintain.
 Don’t start too fast, which is difficult the first time, because of the excitement factor.

-For the Intermediate and Advanced racers, the following charts show the average speed of the podium finishers in Masters age-group at the local, state, regional, and national time trial races that I entered during 2017.
+For the Intermediate and Advanced racers, the following charts show the average speed of the podium finishers in Masters age-groups at the local, state, regional, and national time trial races that I entered during 2017.

 Note that the number of competitors at the local and state level are roughly the same, but double and triple in size at the regional and national races, respectively.
 Consequently, as the number of competitors increases, the speed/time differences between the podium finishers gets smaller and smaller.

 For example, in the local 65+ age group race, the time difference between first and second place was almost three minutes.
 In the national 65-69 age group race, the time difference between first and second place finishers was less than a single second.
 The winner was determined by hundredths of a second.
 In fact, the time difference between the top 10 finishers was only 58 seconds.

 Weather: 59 degrees, partly cloudy, 67% humidity, 8 mph wind

 Weather: 75 degrees, sunny, 65% humidity, 6 mph wind

 REGIONAL CHAMPIONSHIP 20 & 40 KILOMETER TIME TRIAL

 Weather: 81 degrees (felt like 85 degrees), partly cloudy, 74% humidity, 5 mph wind

 NATIONAL CHAMPIONSHIP 19 & 29 KILOMETER TIME TRIAL